We charge rates in 4 equal instalments. You should receive your rates invoice 2 weeks before the due date.

 When rates are due

 |Instalment 1||1 July - 30 September||Friday 20 August 2021|

 |Instalment 2||1 October - 31 December||Monday 22 November 2021|

 |Instalment 3||1 January - 31 March||Monday 21 February 2022|

 |Instalment 4||1 April - 30 June||Friday 20 May 2022|

-A 10 percent penalty is added on any instalment amount not paid by the due date.
+A 10 percent penalty is added on any unpaid portion of the instalment amount not paid by the due date.

 We understand the unexpected can happen and we're here to help.
 If you're unable to pay your next rates payment please contact us.